cloudmesh-community/hid-sp18-523/notebook.md

 :white_check_mark: sorted in reverse order and added work that has been completed in recent weeks

+## Week ( Feb 04 - Feb 10 , 2019 )

+* Online Hours - Attended online hours on 1/30/19 of professor.
+Reviewed project with him
+* Researched on professor comment of passing data parameters to REST API
+* Enhanced REST API code created new end point

 ## Week ( Jan 26 - Feb 03 , 2019 )

 * Installed Puppet Enterprise on Ubuntu 18.04 using both web and text mode install methods and successfully tested.